Puerto Rico has just made it easier to visit and with so many amazing beaches to check out, now is the perfect time for a trip.

 Black Sand Beach is one of Puerto Rico’s rarest and most dramatic beaches, ideal for travellers looking to explore a hidden Caribbean gem.

 Set against a rugged shoreline, Black Sand Beach is located on the south side of Vieques Island, an enchanting islet off the coast of mainland Puerto Rico.
 It is home to the world’s brightest bioluminescent bay, a pristine wildlife refuge and a plethora of secret seaside escapes.

-After following a short coastal trail, travellers will be rewarded with the stunning scenery and shifting volcanic sand art of this secluded spot.
+After following a short coastal trail, travellers will be rewarded with stunning scenery and shifting volcanic sand at this secluded spot.

 The beach for surfers: Domes Beach, Rincón

 On the northwest tip of Puerto Rico, Domes Beach is a year-round surfer’s paradise.
 Home to some of the best breaks on the island, the beach is a hotspot for various surf competitions, including the Corona Pro Surf.